bp/resqpy/docs/CONTRIBUTING.rst

 maintainers to check whether anything breaks when new versions of 3rd party libraries are released.

-As a rule of thumb: if you want your code to still work in 6 month's time, ensure it has some unit tests!
+As a rule of thumb: if you want your code to still work in 6 months' time, ensure it has some unit tests!

 Writing tests